TeddiKao/studying-app/CONTRIBUTING.md

 ## Submitting an issue
 Before submitting an issue, ensure that no similar issue has already been submitted.
 You can do so by checking the [issues tab](https://github.com/TeddiKao/StudySquared/issues) on GitHub.
 An issue or discussion might already exist and there could be a possible workaround.

-If you have ensured that no similar issue exists, you can [submit an new issue](https://github.com/TeddiKao/StudySquared/issues/new)
+If you have ensured that no similar issue exists, you can [submit a new issue](https://github.com/TeddiKao/StudySquared/issues/new)

 Make sure to follow the guidelines below